xreedev/Research-Asist-Tool/README.md

-# research-reimagined
+# Scientific Paper Summarizer
-Overview

-Reimagined Science is an innovative project designed to simplify the consumption of scientific research by providing summarization, podcast generation, and presentation creation functionalities.
-It aims to assist researchers, academics, and students in accessing and understanding complex scientific data more efficiently.

-Key Features
-Paper Summarization: Accesses scientific papers via the ArXiv API and generates concise summaries.
-Podcast Generation: Converts summarized content into audio podcasts using Google Cloud Text-to-Speech.
-Presentation Creation: Automatically generates PowerPoint presentations from the summarized data.
-Technologies Used
-Backend (Python): Implements paper summarization, podcast generation, and presentation creation.
-Frontend (React): Provides a user-friendly interface for interaction and data visualization.
-ArXiv API: Enables access to scientific papers and metadata for summarization.
-Google Cloud Text-to-Speech: Converts text into natural-sounding speech for podcast generation.

-Contributors
-Sreedev TS
-Sharon T Saju
-Jafar N
-License
+The Scientific Paper Summarizer is a tool designed to aid in the summarization of scientific papers, enabling users to quickly extract key information and generate concise summaries.
+It employs advanced natural language processing techniques to analyze the content of papers and distill essential insights.

+## Features:

+- **Automated Text Mining:** Utilizes TF-IDF algorithm to extract relevant text segments from scientific papers.

+- **Content Generation:** Employs BART (Bidirectional and Auto-Regressive Transformers) model for generating comprehensive summaries from mined text segments.

+- **PowerPoint Presentation:** Integrates with the Python `pptx` library to create visually appealing PowerPoint slides containing the summarized content.

+## Usage:

+1. **Setup:**
+   - Clone the repository and install the required dependencies.

+2. **Pre-trained Models:**
+   - Download pre-trained BART models and configure the `transformers` library accordingly.

+3. **Summarization:**
+   - Run the summarization script, providing the path to the input scientific paper.

+4. **Output:**
+   - View the generated PowerPoint presentation (`summary.pptx`) containing the summarized content.

+## Contribution:

+Jafar N,Sharon T Saju,Sreedev TS

+## License:

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

-Feel free to modify this README according to your project's specific details and requirements.
+---